|

 bending or puncturing the hard disk platters will not remove the information.
 A 1x1 cm hard disk platter fragment can contain gigabytes of information.

 With physical destruction of data carriers, the smaller the fragments, the more time and effort is needed to reconstruct the information.
-This is defined in the DIN 66399 standard;
+This is defined in the DIN 66399 and ISO / IEC 21964 standard;

 The DIN 66399 standard, developed by the Deutsches Institut für Normung (DIN), is a standard developed in 2013 for destroying all types of data carriers.
 The DIN 66399 standard defines